-- Heat: An increase in the number of hot days will increase the incidence of illness and death particularly among vulnerable population groups such as those with a disability or people who are older and have a pre-existing medical condition.
-The safety of outdoor workers, as wells as participants in outdoor events and activities, will also be affected. - Access to Energy: Extreme heat will lead to increased dependence on air conditioning at times when electricity is likely to be most expensive and the grid is under the most strain. - Sea level rise (SLR) and storm tide inundation (STI): Increasing impacts from rising sea level are expected along coastal areas of the Shire.
+- Access to Energy: Extreme heat will lead to increased dependence on air conditioning at times when electricity is likely to be most expensive and the grid is under the most strain. - Sea level rise (SLR) and storm tide inundation (STI): Increasing impacts from rising sea level are expected along coastal areas of the Shire.
 This will impact beaches and estuaries, and adjacent properties and infrastructure.
-King tides during flood events will exacerbate impacts on flood-prone communities and infrastructure. - Bushfire: Bushfire weather is expected to increase in frequency and intensity across NSW, increasing the risk to lives and property as well as disruptions to services and infrastructure.
+King tides during flood events will exacerbate impacts on floodprone communities and infrastructure. - Bushfire: Bushfire weather is expected to increase in frequency and intensity across NSW, increasing the risk to lives and property as well as disruptions to services and infrastructure.
 Impacts from bushfire would also cause a reduction in air quality with impacts on health.